katma889/CRW-assembly-pipeline/README.md

 ```

-By running script above we got the oupur folder "ragtag_output" with the assembly "ragtag.scaffold.fasta" which we used for repeating the ragtag assembly for better output named as "ragtag2" where the output above is ussed as input for ragtag 2.
+By running script above we got the oupur folder `ragtag_output` with the assembly `ragtag.scaffold.fasta` which we used for repeating the ragtag assembly for better output named as `ragtag2` where the output above is ussed as input for ragtag 2.

 `Script for "ragtag2`